AndyyyHuang/bitquant/docs/stream_tutorial/README.md

         This function serves as the main entry point for handling streaming prompts.
 It takes the incoming synapse which contains messages to be processed and returns a streaming response.
-The function uses the GPT-2 tokenizer and a simulated model to tokenize and decode the incoming message, and then sends the response back to the client token by token.
+The function uses the GPT-2 tokenizer and a simulated model to tokenize and decode the incoming message, and then sends the response back to the data_engine token by token.

         Args:
             synapse (StreamPrompting): The incoming StreamPrompting instance containing the messages to be processed.

         Returns:
-            StreamPrompting: The streaming response object which can be used by other functions to stream back the response to the client.
+            StreamPrompting: The streaming response object which can be used by other functions to stream back the response to the data_engine.

         Usage:
             This function can be extended and customized based on specific requirements of the